 An overview of the processes, challenges, and solutions related to supplying the warfighter

-The Department of Defense and individual service branches revise policies to better meet these challenges—though significant issues remain.
-The military faces accounting gaps, a difficulty projecting demand for supplies that result in shortages or excess material in different units, and problems with waste and fraud, according to a 2013 report by Reuters.
+The Department of Defense and individual service branches have revised policies to better meet these challenges—though significant issues remain.
+The military faces accounting gaps and a difficulty projecting demand for supplies.
+This results in shortages or excess material in different units, and problems with waste and fraud, according to a 2013 report by Reuters.

 Interviews with several former and current service members involved in army procurement shed some light on issues surrounding the military’s key logistical function: Keeping the warfighter ready to do his or her job.

-In this installment of the series, we will look at some of the basic components of the military procurement basics, including the primary methods supply officers and other personnel use to obtain items.
+In this installment of the series, we will look at some of the basic components of the military procurement process, including the primary methods army supply officers and other personnel use to obtain items.

 Procurement System Components: The Different Military Procurement Procedures

-Military supply officers, likened to the “business managers of the military” by one active duty supply officer, have several different ways of obtaining equipment, each of which has specific procedures.
+Army supply officers, likened to the “business managers of the military”, have several different ways of obtaining equipment, each of which has specific procedures.